Serena Williams pulls off huge comeback at French Open

 And at the French Open in 2015, when Williams dealt with illness, she overturned set deficits four times.
 In the final, Lucie Safarova led by a break in the third set prior to Williams' charge.

-Yet this comeback, with her time away from the game, little match practice and playing on the clay -- just three of her 23 grand slam titles have come at the French Open-- has to be right up there.
+Yet this comeback, with her time away from the game, playing on clay -- just three of her 23 grand slam titles have come at the French Open -- and how the first set unfolded, has to be right up there.

+Elsewhere, Sharapova -- a possible opponent of Williams' in the fourth round -- relinquished leads in both sets but still beat Donna Vekic 7-5 6-4 and top-ranked Simona Halep thumped Taylor Townsend 6-3 6-1.

-Given her display Thursday, who is to say Williams -- who faces 11th seed Julia Goerges on Saturday -- can't keep it going at Roland Garros?
+Back to Williams and who is to say she can't keep it going at Roland Garros?

-Especially as she is still wearing that 'superhero' outfit.
+She is still, after all, wearing that 'superhero' outfit.